-As a great lover of Scotch and someone who wants to see it protected for the future, these are troubling times.
-As a consumer looking for quality whisky and value for money however, I’d be a fool not to look at alternatives.
-So thats what I’m going to do this time around.
-Fortunately I have just such a bottle in my collection.
-A whisky from possibly one of the last places in the world you’d expect…
+As a great lover of Scotch and someone who wants to see its reputation protected for the future, these are troubling times.
+As a consumer looking for quality whisky and value for money, however, I would be a fool not to look at alternatives.
+So with that in mind, let us turn our attention to a dram which hails from possibly the last place on earth you’d expect…

-I’m not sure about you, but when someone says ‘Goa’ to me I don’t think of Pagoda roofs, Pot Stills and Peat Smoke… more… beaches, hippies and awful trance music.
-However, Goa is exactly where you will find the home of Paul John whisky.
+I’m not sure about you, but when someone says ‘Goa’ to me I don’t think of pagoda roofs, pot stills and peat smoke… more… beaches, hippies and dreadful trance music.
+However, Goa is exactly where you will find the home of Paul John Whisky.
 The company, John Distilleries Ltd, was founded by Paul P. John, son of a liquor baron in Karnataka in 1992.
-They produce Brandy, Wine and the whisky brands Original Choice, Grand Duke and single malt Paul John.
-Temperatures in Goa create an Angel’s Share of 8% a year (compared to Scotland’s 2%) which may explain the lack of age statement here, I think it is safe to assume it has spent less than 10 years in cask.
+They produce Brandy, Wine and the whisky brands Original Choice, Grand Duke and the Paul John single malt.
+The high temperatures in Goa create an angel’s share of 8% a year (compared to Scotland’s 2%) so despite the lack of an age statement here, I think it is safe to assume it has spent less than 10 years in cask.
 The spirit is produced from barley grown in the foothills of the Himalayas, smoked with Scottish peat.

-Paul John Edited is bottled at 46% and you can sense that little extra hit of alcohol on the nose but a splash of water settles things down and releases notes of Honey, Eucalyptus and Lemon with some light, restrained Peat Smoke.
-On the palate I get Honey again, Citrus, a little Spice and then a gentle but warming waft of Peat Smoke and lingering Marzipan notes at the finish.
-Altogether a very pleasant dram.
+Smell: Edited is bottled at 46% and you can sense that little extra hit of alcohol on the nose but a splash of water settles things down and releases notes of Honey, Eucalyptus and Lemon with some light, restrained Peat Smoke.